sinatra/sinatra/README.pirate.md

 ### Roll Your Own

-Create a local clone and run your app with the `sinatra/lib` directory on the `$LOAD_PATH`:
+Create a local clone and run yer app with the `sinatra/lib` directory on the `$LOAD_PATH`:

 ```ruby